17th July 2024

 5. Service Providers

-Service Providers is a collective term that refers to organisations that offer specialised services to international education stakeholders, complementing those offered by the host institution or education agency.
+A service provider is an organisation that offers specialised services to international education stakeholders, complementing those already offered by the host institution or education agency.
 While the goal of these services is often to help students smoothly transition to their new surroundings, its scope can be much broader.

-Accommodation Services: Accommodation service providers maintain an extensive database of off-campus student housing options, such as apartments and homestays, and guide students through the accommodation selection and booking process.
+Accommodation Services: Accommodation service providers maintain an extensive database of off-campus student housing options, such as apartments and homestay options.
+They can guide students through the accommodation selection and booking process.
 They may also offer advice on the local housing market, tenant rights, and other housing-related matters.

 Insurance Companies: Insurance companies provide specialised health and travel insurance plans tailored for international students.
-An agent or counsellor may recommend these insurance plans to students, or students may directly contact these service providers.
+An agent, counsellor, or institution may recommend these insurance plans to students, or students may directly contact these service providers.
+In many cases, insurance may be a condition of gaining a visa or a place at an institution, and it is important to check these conditions before travelling.

 Organisers of Recruitment Fairs: Recruitment fairs allow students to explore study abroad opportunities, gather information about various destinations, institutions and programmes, and interact directly with the representatives of prospective host institutions.

-EdTech Tools: Host institutions may leverage EdTech tools to streamline communication between them and students through virtual campus tours, student portals, and chatbots.
+EdTech Tools: Host institutions may leverage EdTech tools to streamline communication between themselves and students through virtual campus tours, student portals, and chatbots.

 Putting Students at the Heart of Your Recruitment Strategy